planet-lia/lia-docs/content/examples/aiming-at-the-opponent.md

 <div id="Java" class="tabcontent" style="display: block;">
 {{< highlight java "linenos=table,hl_lines=" >}}

-// Set the unit from your game state.
-UnitData unit = ...
+// Iterate through all of your units. for (UnitData unit : gameState.units) {

     // If the unit sees at least one of the opponents start turning towards it. if (unit.opponentsInView.length > 0) {

         // Get the first opponent that the unit sees.
         OpponentInView opponent = unit.opponentsInView[0];

         // Calculate the aiming angle between units orientation and the opponent.
 The closer
         // the angle is to 0 the closer is the unit aiming towards the opponent. float aimAngle = MathUtil.angleBetweenUnitAndPoint(unit, opponent.x, opponent.y);

         // Stop the unit.
         api.setSpeed(unit.id, Speed.NONE);

         // Based on the aiming angle turn towards the opponent. if (aimAngle < 0) {
             api.setRotation(unit.id, Rotation.RIGHT);
         } else {
             api.setRotation(unit.id, Rotation.LEFT);
+        }
     }
 }
 {{< /highlight >}}